-That said, each year, both foreigners and Germans working in the creative industries flock to Berlin to establish themselves.
-It is also a popular destination for entrepreneurs looking to set up their own businesses, especially in technological fields.
+Each year, both foreigners and Germans working in the creative industries flock to Berlin to establish themselves.
+It is also a popular destination for entrepreneurs looking to set up their businesses, especially in technological fields.
+For corporate jobs, however, working in Berlin may not be as lucrative as expected.
+If you're looking to climb the corporate ladder, it might be best to look for a job in Germany's financial hub, Frankfurt.

 Job market in Berlin

-For many expats, finding work in Berlin can be quite difficult.
-Year upon year, Germany's capital claims the highest unemployment rate of any city in the country.
-Previously a divided city, for many years Berlin was forced to put economic growth on hold in order to rehabilitate or eradicate inefficient East German businesses, and to integrate the separate infrastructures of the formerly spliced metropolis.
+Finding work in Berlin can be quite difficult for expats.
+Year on year, Germany's capital claims among the highest unemployment rates in the country.
+Previously a divided city, Berlin was forced to put economic growth on hold for many years to rehabilitate or eradicate inefficient East German businesses and to integrate the separate infrastructures of the formerly spliced metropolis.

-The economic funk did little to dampen the spirits of Berliners though, and the city has beckoned a young, creative expat community interested in tapping into its culture of innovation, and living among its bohemian crowd.
-Studio space is cheap in the metropolis and collectives are abundant; thus artists, performers, writers and musicians will find plenty of opportunity to get involved and be inspired.
+The economic funk did little to dampen Berliners' spirits, though.
+The city has beckoned a young, creative expat community interested in tapping into its culture of innovation and living among its Bohemian crowd.
+Studio space is cheap in the metropolis, and collectives are abundant, giving artists, performers, writers, and musicians plenty of opportunities to get involved and be inspired.

-Despite Berlin's relatively high rates of poverty and unemployment, it ranks near the top of German cities when it comes to job creation.
+Despite Berlin's relatively high poverty and unemployment rates, it ranks near the top of German cities when it comes to job creation.
 Those with the right skills and the drive have the potential to find a professional niche for themselves.

-Expats who prefer a more formal career path should look into one of the many internet and media start-ups that have popped up in Berlin.
+If you prefer a more formal career path, you should look into one of the many internet and media start-ups that have popped up in Berlin.
 The city has also taken steps to establish itself as a global competitor poised to attract high-tech, modern service companies and those in the processing industry.

-And, with dozens of universities, colleges and polytechnics, and more than 200 research institutes, Berlin has no shortage of job opportunities in research and development.
+With dozens of universities, colleges, and polytechnics and more than 200 research institutes, Berlin has no shortage of job opportunities in research and development.
+Healthcare is another industry that has many opportunities for skilled expats.

 As a final alternative, English-speaking expats should consider teaching English or working part-time in the tourism and hospitality service industries, the city's largest source of employment.
 These professions pay little, but are often easier to come by than freelance work or a position in a more formal sector.